 “Gender variant individuals — that is, those whose experience of their gender doesn’t match their biological sex — are experiencing an unprecedented moment in the spotlight of American culture.
 However, this group is poorly understood, particularly its youth.”

-According to the researchers, kids who identify as transgender suffer due to increased “victimization, suicide involvement, substance use and high risk sexual behaviors compared to cisgender people (i.e., matching biological sex and gender identity).”
+According to researchers, kids who identify as transgender suffer due to increased “victimization, suicide involvement, substance use and high risk sexual behaviors compared to cisgender people (i.e., matching biological sex and gender identity).”

 Some of the points of comparison will be drug use, bullying, sexual interaction, “prejudiced-based victimization,” and family support.